-Office of the Ombudsman: The Office of the Ombudsman provides a safe place to discuss complaints, concerns or problems.
-The Ombudsman acts as an independent, informal, impartial, and confidential resource.
-The intervention of the ombudsman may be requested by the student or faculty involved in the process.
-The office can assist both parties by:
+The Office of the Ombuds provides a safe place to discuss complaints, concerns or problems.
+The Ombuds acts as an independent, informal, impartial, and confidential resource.
+The office can assist any student or faculty involved, by helping them understand their rights, and explaining policies and procedures.

 Procedures for Resolving Academic Integrity Policy Violations